instafluff0/C3X_Districts/Renderer/docs/zoom_performance.md

 capacity alone cannot fix those camera-invalidated entries.
 The waves sweep has no independent whole-scene cold comparison yet.

-The next experiment removes camera anchors from backdrop identity and places regions on the world raster grid.
-It retains conservative whole-capture scene and ownership identity, target/zoom, light, wrap, content/device generation and the topology revision even when a request carries no new topology payload.
+That experiment removed camera anchors from backdrop identity and placed regions on the world raster grid.
+It retained conservative whole-capture scene and ownership identity, target/zoom, light, wrap, content/device generation and the topology revision even when a request carries no new topology payload.
 Negative or overhanging region origins remain intact for caching and rendering;